For Peace Through Dialogue

 Under the hashtag #AllEyesOnISIS, the ISIS “social media division” prepared the attack on the Iraqi metropolis of Mosul in June 2014, reinforced by an army of Twitter bots.
 The horrific torture videos posted under this hashtag went viral, filling the screens of millions of users, including those of Mosul’s defenders.
 In this way, they served their purpose: #AllEyesOnISIS had the effect of an invisible artillery bombardment, in its aftermath 1500 ISIS fighters were able to drive 60,000 Iraqi police and soldiers out of the city without firing a shot.
 Something similar seems to have happened in Afghanistan in the fall of 2021.

-The second focus is to integrate as many actors as possible in the international security and development architecture in order to sensitize them to this particularly relevant communication dimension, to involve them in the project’s activities and to prevent projects from counteracting or duplicating each other.
+An initial focus of #NAMA4PD is to integrate as many actors as possible from the international security and development architecture in order to sensitize them to this particularly relevant communication dimension, to involve them in NM activities, and to prevent projects from counteracting or duplicating each other.

 The main challenge in the two countries is that their vulnerability in terms of climate change, stalling socio-economic development, high youth unemployment rate and inefficient governance structures is exploited by VEOs.
 One of their core strategies is to destabilize countries by spreading narratives based on fake news, disinformation and hate speech.
 This is damaging generalized and institutional trust in the respective countries and local communities as well as wrecking social cohesion.
 It is particularly difficult for international political actors to react in an effective and coherent way (Common Effort Workshop 2021) due to a severe lack of knowledge about communication networks, information flow and capabilities of coping with disinformation as well as a lack of appropriate means of effective countering islamist propaganda narratives.

 Empirical data collection and analysis